 In the Azure portal, select + Create a resource, search for Azure Database Migration Service, and then select Azure Database Migration Service from the drop-down list.

 On the Azure Database Migration Service screen, select Create.

 On the Create Migration Service screen, specify a name for the service, the subscription, and a new or existing resource group.

-Select the location in which you want to create the instance of the Azure Database Migration Service.
+Select the location in which you want to create the instance of Azure Database Migration Service.

-Select an existing virtual network (VNET) or create a new one.
+Select an existing VNet or create a new one.

-The VNET provides the Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.
+The VNet provides Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.